Holiday Greetings from the Boulets

 Contact information is usually listed on the media outlet’s website, or on the reporter’s social media channels.

-Use the link to direct local media to the official Green Shirt Day 2022 Media Toolkit: https://greenshirtday.ca/wp-content/uploads/green-shirt-day-2022-media-toolkit.pdf
+Use the link to direct local media to the official Green Shirt Day Website: https://greenshirtday.ca/

 These are some suggested key messages that support the goal of Green Shirt Day and organ donation awareness:

-Use this link to direct local teams, clubs, organizations, and businesses to the official Green Shirt Day 2022 school, club, community, and business Toolkits: https://greenshirtday.ca/be-inspired/
+Use this link to direct local teams, clubs, organizations, and businesses to the official Green Shirt Day’s get involved page: https://greenshirtday.ca/be-inspired/

 Ideas for events to recognize Green Shirt Day and honouring the gift of life are limited only by your imagination.
 Here are some suggestions: